-2.12 USE OF EXTERNAL TOUCHSCREEN MONITORS
+2.13 USE OF EXTERNAL TOUCHSCREEN MONITORS

 A touchscreen monitor can be connected to the LD6.
-The VERIPOS Orion software can then be operated using the touchscreen monitor.

-Verify QC is not designed to be operated via touchscreen therefore a keyboard and mouse will be required for operation and configuration of Verify QC.
+The VERIPOS Quantum software however is not designed to be operated via touchscreen.
+VERIPOS recommend using a USB keyboard and mouse to control the Quantum software.